rdiaz02/EvAM-Tools/README.md

   * The [R package in an RStudio session from the Docker image](#how-to-run-the-r-package-from-the-docker-image)
   * The [Shiny app from a Docker image](#how-to-run-the-shiny-app-from-the-docker-image)

 You can also build your own Docker image and you might want to run the Shiny app in a local intranet, possibly after modifying some settings.
-See the FAQ in the [Additional technical documentation](https://rdiaz02.github.io/EvAM-Tools/pdfs/Additional_tech_doc.pdf) for details.
+See the FAQ in the [EvAM-Tools: methods' details and FAQ](https://rdiaz02.github.io/EvAM-Tools/pdfs/evamtools_methods_details_faq.pdf) for details.

 ### How to install the R package